logo English

 Philippines: Do not revive the Death Penalty

-Article by Ngeow Chow Ying, for the Anti-Death Penalty Asia Network (ADPAN) published on January 15th, 2017
+By Ngeow Chow Ying, for the Anti-Death Penalty Asia Network (ADPAN), on 15 January 2017

 The reasons behind the reinstatement of the death penalty are ill founded and purely a political one.
 Numerous studies and analyses have concluded that death penalty does not deter crime.
 Indeed, there has been no existing reliable evidence to prove otherwise.